andseeb/fhj.swengb.projects.filebrowser-scala/README.md

     * Move a file or folder by dragging and dropping it Left MouseButton on the file/folder then drag it to the desired position

+* __Open with external program__
+    * Double Click with left MouseButton to open the file with the assigned program